webrecorder/pywb/README.rst

 Configure to Replay Archived Content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have existing WARC or ARC files (.warc, .warc.gz, .arc, .arc.gz), you should be able
+If you have existing WARC or ARC files (.warc, .warc.gz, .arc, .arc.gz), you should be able to view
-to replay them in pywb after creating sorted indexs with the ``cdx-indexer`` script.
+their contents in pywb after creating sorted .cdx index files of their contents.
+This process can be done by running the ``cdx-indexer`` script and only needs to be done once.

+(See the note below if you already have .cdx files for your archives)

 Given an archive of warcs at ``myarchive/warcs``